SysIntAu/dpdirect/README.md

 'get-dir' will copy a directoy from the device to the local File system.
 Custom attributes destDir (local dir) and srcDir (in the format 'local:///path')

 'tail-log' operation will tail the default log.
 To exit, hit enter.

-'get-status' without arguments will display all objects whos status is not currently 0x00000000.

 'tail-count' is experimental. 'tail-count name={mpgname} class=MultiProtocolGateway' will monitor the traffic count through the named mpg.
 It will clean up the temproary monitor when you exit (hit enter).